chuchunf/leetcode-scala-3/src/main/scala/dp/dp.md

 1. The expected result => use what the question asked for as a return result
 2. Think of how to derive f(n) from f(n-1), f(n-2), etc.
     1. Doesn’t have to be n depending on n-1 directly, etc. could be n, m depending on n-1, m+1 could sum of multiple, etc. DP works as long as we could derive n from others
-    2. The key is to find the overlapping subproblem
+    2. The key is to find the overlapping sub-problem
 3. Consider parameters from a base case => recursion exit condition
     1. Data set (if there are) => arrays/matrix,
     2. Index to current element (if there are dataset) OR control variable (i.e. n in Fibonacci)